 Windsor, ON – ProsperUs, a collective of Windsor-Essex community partners is launching Ignite Academy, a new out-of-school solution designed to improve math and literacy skills for children between Grades 2 and 7, while providing wrap-around support for families.
 A large gathering of community partners celebrated the long-awaited announcement at General Brock Public School on Tuesday.

 “We know math and literacy skills are critical indicators of future success, including having more students graduate high school, and having more graduates move on to post-secondary education,” says Jessica Sartori, ProsperUs Leadership Council Co-Chair and CEO of John McGivney Children’s Centre.

-This locally designed solution will support 360 students at six program sites starting in September.
+This locally designed solution aims to scale up to support up to 360 students across six program sites starting in September.
 Ignite Academy will be hosted within neighbourhood school communities in both Windsor and Leamington, including General Brock, Begley, Immaculate Conception, St. James, St. Louis and Queen Elizabeth elementary schools.